KingPhilip14/MachineLearningProj/README.md

 - Include Pokémon that may have been excluded
   - Pokémon with forms (Rotom, Giratina, Palafin, etc.) were excluded due to difficulties reading in the data during ingestion
+- Saving functionality to save any teams the user enjoys and would like to revisit.
+This would be saved to the local device